varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

             Use the specified host as backend server.
 If port is not specified, the default is 8080.

+-C	    Print VCL code compiled to C language and exit.
+Specify the VCL file
+	    to compile with the -f option.

 -d          Enables debugging mode: The parent process runs in the foreground with a CLI connection
             on stdin/stdout, and the child process must be started explicitly with a CLI command.
             Terminating the parent process will also terminate the child.